kevinkkkk/My-Vending-Machine/README.md

 ```
 #### class VendingMachineFragment
 ```
-It holds all view parts of our VendingMachine.
+- It holds all view parts of our VendingMachine.
-Provides UI to simulate a Vending machine.
+- It provides UI to simulate a Vending machine.
-User can press buttons to keyin itemId or insert coins.
+- User can press buttons to keyin itemId or insert coins.
-It displays all available items and their prices and inventory info.
+- It displays all available items and their prices and inventory info.
-Also it displays funds info is the user inserts coins.
+- Also it displays funds info is the user inserts coins.
-Once purchase is finished or aborted.
+- Once purchase is finished or aborted.
 It delivers item or return funds.

 It's the class to implements VendingMachinePanel.
 ```